gbif/data-products/SQL_for_statistics/read_me-index.md

   * Node download events, sum of downloaded records that users downloaded between specific dates for **one specific node**.
 If more nodes should be included use the IN statement in the WHERE clause.

 * Country publishing (HIVE DB)
-  * This gives the number of records shared by _publisher country_:
+  * This gives the number of records shared by _publisher country_ and has _End-of-year_ SQL as well:
     * https://github.com/gbif/data-products/blob/master/SQL_for_statistics/SQL_for_Publishing-stats_by_publisher-country_HIVE